 Release Date: April 21, 1930

 Based on Erich Maria Remarque’s popular 1929 novel, All Quiet on the Western Front is an incredible anti-war movie.
 It begins in an optimistic German town as young boys are sent off to war, but they soon discover the horrors of the trenches, and Paul, the protagonist, tries to return home but realizes he cannot return to his former life.
 Instead, he returns to the trenches where he is killed by a French sniper.
 A butterfly gently lands on his hand as the film closes.
 We see rows of silently marching soldiers -many of them young boys- at the end of the movie.
 All Quiet on the Western Front won Best Picture for the 1929-1930 time period.
 It is one of the greatest war films of all time.

 Runners Up: The Big House, Disraeli, The Divorcee, The Love Parade

-Director: Wesley Ruggles.
-Somehow, Cimarron won the Academy Award for Best Picture.
+Somehow, Cimarron won the Academy Award for Best Picture in 1931.
 The screenplay is based on Edna Ferber’s popular novel about a young couple during the Oklahoma land rush who start a muckraking newspaper.
 Edna Ferber is, of course, the popular American author who won the Pulitzer for her novel, So Big.
 Cimarron is surely one of the worst films to ever win Best Picture.